-The favorite amongst the Curacao’s tourist attraction, this place is loved by both travelers and locals.
+The favorite amongst Curacao’s tourist attractions, this place is loved by both travelers and locals.
 Shaded by thatched palapas (large palm umbrellas), this white sand beach is surrounded by cliffs and lush greenery.
-There are variety of things you can experience on this Curacao’s tourist attraction such as a full body massage right on the waterline, beach bars and restaurants offering a range of snacks and drinks, and the warm, turquoise water having sea turtles and a rainbow of tropical fish beckon snorkelers.
+There are a variety of things you can experience on this Curacao’s tourist attraction such as a full body massage right on the waterline, beach bars and restaurants offering a range of snacks and drinks, and the warm, turquoise water having sea turtles and a rainbow of tropical fish beckon snorkelers.
 Situated about 20 miles northwest of Willemstad near Fontein, the beach is accessible only by car.
 Travelers are recommended to bring water shoes as the pebbles and broken coral can be hard on your soles.

-For the outdoor enthusiasts Playa PortoMari is the best Curacao’s tourist attraction.
+For outdoor enthusiasts, Playa Porto Mari is the best Curacao’s tourist attraction.
 What makes this beach a fun spot for undersea exploration is its rehabilitated double reef and snorkel rentals.
-Playa PortoMari has a beach bar and restaurant which serves Dutch kroketten and Indonesian satehs, enough for a second round in the water or a nap on the sand.
-It acts as savior after all the physical activity.
-Despite being overcrowded, people flock at this Curacao’s tourist attraction for its natural wonders and plentiful amenities such as clean bathrooms, shaded beach chairs and rinsing facilities.
+Playa Porto Mari has a beach bar and restaurant which serves Dutch kroketten and Indonesian states, enough for a second round in the water or a nap on the sand.
+It acts as a savior after all the physical activity.
+Despite being overcrowded, people flock to this Curacao’s tourist attraction for its natural wonders and plentiful amenities such as clean bathrooms, shaded beach chairs, and rinsing facilities.

 Christoffel National Park